sideprotocol/side/docs/Lending.md

 **Oracle Event Signer:** Monitor the price of BTC from cryptographically signed upstream sources, signing attestations at predetermined intervals.
 To maintain system integrity, Side Finance implements a mechanism that discards prices falling outside a pre-established variance level.
 This approach ensures that in the case of problems with a specific oracle, the safety of the system is maintained.
 Side Finance utilizes multiple independent cryptographically signed price sources to provide outcome attestations for its DLCs.

+**Oracle++**
+Oracle++ introduces a robust security architecture that mitigates reliance on any single oracle.
+The foundation lies in the FROST framework, which enables threshold-optimized Schnorr signatures and provides Byzantine fault tolerance with a 15-of-21 signing threshold.

+Unlike traditional DLC oracle, Oracle++ dese not have fixed（固定的）oracle keys, it generate 2 one-time-use keypairs for an event announcement through 15-of-21 dkg approach where 21 participants are randomly selected from top 50 active validators, one of the keypairs used as One-time-use Oracle pubkey and anothor used as adaptor point.
+Oracle++ use these key pairs to sign attestation of event. and DLC signer can use the nonce as adaptor point to sign CET, and reveal CET's signature with the attestation signature of event.

+This approach ensure that only active validators are selected during the generation, and 1/3 participants liveness tolerent during the attestation.

 ### 3.1.2 Glossary

 **Collateral Vault:** A Bitcoin Taproot address where borrowers send their BTC as collateral for lending.
 Each loan has its own unique vault address designated for its collateral.